daredtech/Sprint-Challenge-React-Wars/README.md

 Props is an object that holds information of the component but it cannot change over time

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effect is an unexpected change in the state of the component.
+It can be done with the hooks.

 ## Project Set Up